unrealxinfinity/LDTS/docs/README.md

 ## Game Description

 The Bulldozer is a game in which the player controls a tank named dozer and to win, he needs to push the boulders towards the targets.
-It consists of 15 levels, which increase in difficulty, with more obstacles and more targets to put the boulders.
+It consists of 15 levels, which increase in difficulty, with more obstacles and more targets on top of which to put the boulders.
 This project was developed by Afonso Castro Vaz Osório (up202108700@edu.fe.up.pt), Haochang Fu (up202108730@edu.fe.up.pt) and Inês Martin Soares (up202108852@edu.fe.pt) for LDTS 2022-23.

 ## Implemented Features